 I have visited Bali several times and spent well months backpacking the ‘Island of the Gods’.
 As such I have a pretty good grasp of what it costs to visit Bali for all budgets.
-Keep on reading to discover the cheapest street food options and the best hostel to stay on a budget as well as some other cost saving hacks.
+Keep on reading to discover the cheapest street food options, the best hostels to stay in on a budget as well as some other cost saving hacks.
 My personal insider tips cover everything for sleeping, eating, drinking, shopping, and sightseeing on the cheap.
 We’ve got plenty of examples and recs!

 Let’s dive into it, here’s everything you need to know about how to travel to Bali on a budget!